MMI Holdings first major insurance group to achieve Level 1 B-BBEE rating under revised FSC

 “We are proud to be the first in the insurance industry to be rated B-BBEE Level 1 under the revised FSC.
 We know that there is still more work to be done and we are seeking continuous improvement.
 We thank our board, staff, suppliers and all stakeholders who shared our vision and supported our determination on this important path,” said Hillie Meyer, MMI group CEO.

-MMI’s progress on transformation is monitored by the MMI Exco and MMI Board’s Social, Ethics and Transformation Committee, which sees transformation as integral to achieving MMI’s purpose to enable people from all walks of life and businesses to achieve their important financial goals and life aspirations.
+MMI’s progress on transformation is monitored by the MMI exco and the MMI board’s social, ethics and transformation committee, which sees transformation as integral to MMI’s purpose of enabling people from all walks of life and businesses to achieve their important financial goals and life aspirations.

 This article was paid for by MMI Holdings.